phaverty/GenomicVectors.jl/docs/src/index.md

 Considering that the typical ordering for chromosomes (1:22,X,Y,M) puts them in roughly decending size order (X would be 8th, Y > 22 > 21) and the first few chromsomes are each ~10% of the genome, linear search is very efficient for converting from "genopos" to "chrpos".
 (It's 1.5X faster than `searchsortedfirst` for randomly ordered data and 1.75X faster for data ordered by chromosome).
-We use an optimization that checks to see if the i-th data point is on the same chromosome as the previous data point.
+For both implementations, we use an optimization that frequently skips the lookup by checking to see if the i-th data point is on the same chromosome as the previous data point.

 ### Creation
-`GenomeInfo` and `GenomicPositions` objects can be created as follows:
+`GenomeInfo`, `GenomicPositions` and `GenomicRanges` objects can be created as follows:

 ```julia
 using GenomicVectors